 The positives far outweigh the negatives, as you can see…

-- It’s all natural – Rhassoul clay is just one ingredient and when you get down to it really, it’s just mud.
+- It’s all natural – Rhassoul clay makes a two ingredient shampoo.
+It’s just clay mixed with water.
 You can’t get much simpler than that.

 - It’s versatile – Moroccans have been using rhassoul clay to wash for centuries and it’s great for both hair and body.
 You can also use it as a face mask and natural exfoliater.
 Anyone with sensitive skin or eczema, psoriasis or dry skin should try washing both their hair and body with rhassoul clay as it is just so good for the skin.